 Restaurant Tipping Guide for Thailand

-Keep in mind that tips left on the table are shared among all workers; if you prefer to tip your server directly, make sure to hand them the tip in person.
-Your positive tipping approach enhances the already warm and welcoming atmosphere that Thailand is known for.
+Some upscale restaurants may include a service charge, so be sure to check your bill before adding a tip.
+Keep in mind that tips left on the table are typically shared among all workers.
+If you’d like to tip your server directly, hand them the tip in person for a more personal touch.
+Your thoughtful tipping not only acknowledges excellent service but also contributes to the warm and welcoming atmosphere Thailand is known for.

-Tipping Etiquette for Included Hotel Breakfast
+Tipping Etiquette for Complimentary Hotel Breakfast

 When it comes to hotel staff, consider tipping the bell person 20-30 baht for a small bag and 40-50 baht if they’ve assisted with a couple of heavy bags to your room.
 Show appreciation to pool or beach attendants with 20-40 baht if they’ve set you up with a lounge chair or provided towels.
 It’s important to note that the service charge is distributed among all workers, and extra wages from tips are significant for Thai staff.
 While tipping the front desk to upgrade the room hasn’t been attempted yet, it might be worth exploring after checking with others about their experiences.

-Hotel Housekeeping Tipping Guide in Thailand
+Hotel Housekeeping Tipping Guide for Thailand

 Tipping At The Bar